memgraph/memgraph/docs/user_technical/quick-start.md

 ```

 Named Docker volumes used in this documentation are: `mg_etc`, `mg_log` and
 `mg_lib`.
+E.g. to avoid any configuration issues between different Memgraph
+versions, `docker volume rm mg_etc` can be executed before running a new
+container.

 Another valid option is to try to migrate your existing volume to a
 newer version of Memgraph.
 In case of any issues, send an email to
 `tech@memgraph.com`.